Cloud-SPAN/nerc-metagenomics05-binning/_episodes/03-Functional-annotation.md

 - "How can we add functional annotation to our bins?"
 - "How can we identify what pathways these are involved with?"
 objectives:
-- "What is functional annotation"
+- "Define what funtional annotation is"
-- "How to use prokka for functional annotation"
+- "Know how to use prokka for functional annotation"

 keypoints:
 - "Functional annotation allows us to look at the metabolic capacity of a metagenome"